mumzworld-tech/StressMaster/PUBLISH_CHECKLIST.md

   ```

   If 404 → name is available ✅
-  If returns info → name is taken, consider `@mumzworld/stressmaster`
+  If returns info → name is taken, choose a different name

 - [ ] **Run final validation**: